Mike Basham

 Mike Basham Bio

-Mike Basham (born June 20, 1968) is an American professional stock car racing driver known for his part-time competition in the ARCA Menards Series.
-He drives multiple car numbers including the No. 01, 9, 11, and 12 Ford and Toyota vehicles for Fast Track Racing, as well as the No. 98 Toyota for Shearer Speed Racing.
-Basham is recognized as the son of longtime ARCA Menards Series driver Darrell Basham.
+Mike Basham (born June 20, 1968) is an American professional stock car racing driver from Henryville, Indiana.
+He competes part-time in the ARCA Menards Series, driving multiple cars including the No. 01, No. 9, No. 11, and No. 12 Ford and Toyota entries for Fast Track Racing, along with the No. 98 Toyota for Shearer Speed Racing.
+Basham is a long-time ARCA journeyman whose career has spanned more than two decades, largely built around the family-owned team of his father, veteran driver Darrell Basham.

 Early Life and Background